mattikummu/subnatGNI/README.md

 These codes were used to create the subnational dataset for GNI per capita that is part of the following preprint.
 Please do cite this paper if using the codes.

-Chrisendo, Niva, ..., Kummu.
-2024.
+Chrisendo D, Niva V, Hoffman R, Sayyar SM, Rocha J, Sandström V, Solt F, Kummu M. 2024.
 Income inequality has increased for over two-thirds of the global population.
-Preprint.
+Preprint. doi: https://doi.org/10.21203/rs.3.rs-5548291/v1

 The input data needed to run the code is available in the repository: http://doi.org/10.5281/zenodo.14056855.
 Please extract the zip-file (data_in_GNI.zip) under the same folder with the code.